 Based on this study, leads will require consistent, persistent follow-up and nurturing.
 Now let’s examine how best to work with referrals.

 When you need a product or service, would you rather read through hundreds of online reviews or would you rather purchase that item or hire that service provider that someone you know, like and trust refers to you?
 The latter tends to win hands down.
 Here are 5 ways to build a successful referral based business.
+Finally, referrals are the heart of my business or any business looking to grow!

 Give lots of Referrals BEFORE expecting referrals: